- OldWivesAndVirologists has funding for a student or study to investigate viral seasonality and/or the biochemical phenomena that underlie it.

 Suggested scientific approaches

-I’m no expert but . . . . research into the seasonality of respiratory illness could be tackled at many levels of biological organization.
+I’m not a professional virologist, but . . . . research into the seasonality of respiratory illness could be tackled at many levels of biological organization.
 For example:

 - The effectiveness of advice to senior citizens could be tested.
 For example, seniors living in a cold climate could be advised to take vigorous outdoor activity, sufficient to cause sweating, while dressed in warm clothing, during the winter months.